 Can You Age Muscadet?

-Yes.
+You can absolutely age Muscadet wines.
 Especially wines that aged on the lees (“sue Lie”) have tremendous aging potential.
-You can age some of them for 15 to 20 years, and they will constantly improve.
+You can keep some of them for 15 to 20 years, and they will constantly improve.

 Wines that didn’t undergo bottle aging tend to have less aging potential.
-In many cases, you can store them for up to three years after bottling.
+Typically, you can store them for up to three years after bottling.

 Muscadet Food Pairing

 As indicated before, Muscadet wines are very food-friendly.
 There are a variety of dishes that pair very well with this light wine, for instance: